meta-llama/llama-recipes/README.md

 The 'llama-recipes' repository is a companion to the [Llama 2 model](https://github.com/facebookresearch/llama).
 The goal of this repository is to provide a scalable library for fine-tuning Llama 2, along with some example scripts and notebooks to quickly get started with using the Llama 2 models in a variety of use-cases, including fine-tuning for domain adaptation and building LLM-based applications with Llama 2 and other tools in the LLM ecosystem.
 The examples here showcase how to run Llama 2 locally, in the cloud, and on-prem.

+> [!NOTE]
+> The llama-recipes repository was recently refactored to promote a better developer experience of using the examples.
+Some files have been moved to new locations.
+The `src/` folder has NOT been modified, so the functionality of this repo and package is not impacted.
+>
+> Make sure you update your local clone by running `git pull origin main`

 ## Table of Contents

 - [Llama Recipes: Examples to get started using the Llama models from Meta](#llama-recipes-examples-to-get-started-using-the-llama-models-from-meta)